torybee/torybee.github.io/README.md

    - Scroll down to the "GitHub Pages" section.
    - Choose `Deploy from a branch` as the source.
    - Select `main` branch and `/ (root)` folder.
 3. After ~10 minutes, your scoreboard should be available to see at `<GITHUB_USERNAME>.github.io/battledome.html` with one default player: superkathiee.
+(You should eventually delete this entry from your JSON data file.)
 4. Customize the HTML page by... (_each update is optional_)
    - Setting `GITHUB_USERNAME` with your GitHub username
    - Setting `GUILD_NAME` with your guild name